openbaton/NFVO/README.md

 # How to use Dashboard

-In order to learn about GUI, please, refer to the [documentation][openbaton-doc-GUI]:
+In order to learn about GUI, please, refer to the [documentation][openbaton-doc-GUI]

 # How to extend Dashboard